Pro-rata share calculation error: how the denominator costs you thousands

 Step 4: Check for anchor exclusions

-If your building has a major anchor tenant, check whether they're excluded from the denominator.
+If your building has a major anchor tenant, check whether they are excluded from the denominator.
 If they are, the denominator should be total GLA minus the anchor's SF.
-If the anchor is excluded from the denominator but their costs remain in the numerator, that's an overcharge worth quantifying.
+If the anchor is excluded from the denominator but their costs remain in the numerator, that is an overcharge worth quantifying.

 What to do when you find a denominator error

-15–35%of a commercial tenant's total occupancy costs are attributable to CAM expenses, making denominator errors in the pro-rata calculation especially costly
+15-35% of a commercial tenant's total occupancy costs are attributable to CAM expenses, making denominator errors in the pro-rata calculation especially costly (BOMA, 2024)

 A denominator error is typically the easiest CAM overcharge to document.
 The math is simple and the lease language is usually unambiguous.
 Pro-rata errors frequently appear in the same reconciliation as management fee overcharges: once the denominator inflates your share, the management fee is calculated on that inflated allocation, compounding both errors.